Hobo/hobocookbook/gitorials/agility.markdown

 Choose yes here to pull in Hobo.

-     Test Framework
-    Do you want to customize the test_framework? [y|n]

-Choose no -- we'll use the default test framework, Test::Unit.

      User Resource
     Choose a name for the user resource: [<enter>=user|<custom_name>]

 Press enter to leave the name of the user model as `user`.

-    Do you want to send an activation email to activate the user? [y|n]
+    Do you want to send an activation email to activate the user? [y|n] y

 Press `y` here because that's a useful feature we'll use.

      Invite Only Option
-    Do you want to add the features for an invite only website? [y|n]
+    Do you want to add the features for an invite only website? [y|n] n

 We're not building an invite-only website, so we'll press `n` here.

      Templates Option
     Will your application use only hobo/dryml web page templates?
-    (Choose 'n' only if you also plan to use plain rails/erb web page templates) [y|n]
+    (Choose 'n' only if you also plan to use plain rails/erb web page templates) [y|n] y

 Press `y` here because we're building a pure Hobo application.

+     Test Framework
+    Do you want to customize the test_framework? [y|n] n

+Choose no -- we'll use the default test framework, Test::Unit.
+It's easy enough to select a different test framework later if you change your mind.

      Front Controller
     Choose a name for the front controller: [<enter>=front|<custom_name>]

 Press enter to leave the default front controller name as `front`.

+     Front Theme
+    The currently available themes are clean, clean_admin, clean_sidemenu and bootstrap.
+    Choose a theme for the front site: [<enter>=bootstrap|<custom_name>]

+Press enter to choose the default Hobo theme, bootstrap.

+     Front jQuery-UI Theme
+    The currently available jQuery-UI themes are listed here: https://github.com/fatdude/jquery-ui-themes-rails/blob/master/README.markdown
+    Choose a jQuery-UI theme for the front site: [<enter>=redmond|<custom_name>]

+Press enter to select the default jQuery-UI theme, redmond.  jQuery-UI is not used very much with the bootstrap theme and may be [removed later](http://hobocentral.net/blog/2012/12/21/using-hobo-2-0-without-jquery-ui/).

+     Admin Subsite
+    Do you want an admin subsite? [y|n] n

+A subsite in Hobo is a separate collection of views and controllers routed independently.
+Each subsite can have a different theme.
+They're easy enough to add later via the [admin_subsite](/manual/generators/admin_subsite) or [subsite](/manual/generators/subsite) generators so we won't add one now.

      DB Migration
-    Initial Migration: [s]kip, [g]enerate migration file only, generate and [m]igrate: [s|g|m]
+    Initial Migration: [s]kip, [g]enerate migration file only, generate and [m]igrate: [s|g|m] m

 Press `m` here.
 There's a lot going on underneath the hood here, but we'll get to that later.

      I18n
-    The Hobo supported locales are de en it ru es pt-PT (please, contribute to more translations) Type the locales (space separated) you want to add to your application or <enter> for 'en':
+    The Hobo supported locales are de en es fr it nb pt-PT ru (please, contribute to more translations) Type the locales (space separated) you want to add to your application or <enter> for 'en':

 Press enter here to choose English.

+      => "en"

      Git Repository
-    Do you want to initialize a git repository now? [y|n] Do you want git to ignore the auto-generated files?
+    Do you want to initialize a git repository now? [y|n] y Do you want git to ignore the auto-generated files?
-    (Choose 'n' only if you are planning to deploy on a read-only File System like Heroku) [y|n]
+    (Choose 'n' only if you are planning to deploy on a read-only File System like Heroku) [y|n] y

 Choose `y` to both of these questions to put your project into Git.
 Even if you don't know git you can still say "yes" here -- maybe